peterbourgon/peter-bourgon-org/src/blog/2018-08-22-observability-signals.md

-Metrics, tracing, and logging are actually emergent _patterns of consumption_ of observability data, which inform the way we produce, ship, and store the corresponding observations.
+Metrics, tracing, and logging are actually emergent _patterns of consumption_ of observability data, which inform the way we produce, ship, and store the corresponding signals.
 They’re the product of an optimization function, between how operators want to be able to introspect over their systems, and the capability of technology to meet those demands at scale.
 There may be other, yet-undiscovered patterns of consumption, likely driven by advances in technology, which will usher in a new era and taxonomy of observability.
 But